troyvassalotti/troyv.dev/src/posts/i-built-a-sudoku-webapp-with-vue.md

 use_screenshot_service: true
 draft: true
 title: Making a Sudoku App with Vue
-description: What started as a Valentine's Day gift turned into a full-blown webapp.
+description: What started as a Valentine's Day gift turned into a full-blown app.
 tags: []
 project: false
 shortname: ''